On the Hilbert geometry of simplicial Tits sets: Proof of Lemma

-The $k$-cell $A$ contains the $(k-1)$-cell $E$, so there is only one vertex $a$ of $A$ which lies outside $E$.
+The $k$-cell $A$ contains the $(k-1)$-cell $E$, so $A$ has only one vertex $a$ lying outside $E$.
 Similarly $B$ has only one vertex $b$ outside $E$.
 Each face $P_i$ of $P$ must contain at least one of the two points $a$ and $b$.
-Hence each face containing $E$ also contains $A$ or $B$.
-It follows that if $i\in J_E$ then $s_i$ fixes $x$ or $y$.
+Hence a face containing $E$ also contains either $A$ or $B$.
+It follows that if $i\in J_E$ then $s_i$ fixes either $x$ or $y$.
 Therefore, each segment in the above sequence shares at least one end point with the next one.
-So the union of these segments is connected, and we can extract a subset of these segments to form a curve joining $x$ and $x'=\rho_t(\gamma)x$ which is piecewise isometric to $[x,y]$.
-The number of pieces is at most $m$, hence bounded by $C$.
+So the union of these segments is connected, and we can extract a subset of these segments to form a curve joining $x$ and $x'$ which is piecewise isometric to $[x,y]$.
+The number of pieces is bounded by $C$.